wmbusmeters/wmbusmeters/README.md

 ```
 MAIN=/dev/ttyUSB0:mbus:2400
 ```
-and here we pick the bus alias OUT for an im871a dongle:
+and here we pick the bus alias RADIOMAIN for an im871a dongle:
 ```
-OUT=/dev/ttyUSB1:im871a:c2
+RADIOMAIN=/dev/ttyUSB1:im871a:c2
 ```

 The bus alias is then used in the meter driver specification to specify which